Chenna-Arun/Automation_testing_parabankwebsite/README.md

    - Run **"3.1 Generate Complete Test Report"** to generate an HTML report
    - Run **"3.2 Download Complete Report"** to download the report

+## Accessing Reports and Screenshots

-After the tests finish executing, you can find both screenshots and HTML reports inside the /report folder.
+After the tests finish executing, you can find both screenshots and HTML reports inside the `/reports` folder:

+- **HTML Reports**: Comprehensive test execution reports with detailed results
+- **Screenshots**: Visual evidence of UI test execution captured during testing

+The reports folder is automatically created when tests are executed and contains timestamped report files for easy identification.

 ## Test Workflow